-They’ll come in useful when the property pessimists, who are out once again now that our property markets have reached new heights, get into your ear:
+They’ll come in useful when the property pessimists, who are out once again now that our property markets have made up all the ground they lost in 2022, get into your ear:

-2. The total outstanding mortgage debt on these houses is $1.9 trillion - meaning the overall Loan to Value Ratio for all Australian residential property is just over 23%.
+The total outstanding mortgage debt on these houses is $2.2 trillion - meaning the overall Loan to Value Ratio for all Australian residential properties is around 22%.

 Now that’s not as bad as many people make out, is it?

-Remember there are many properties in Australia with no mortgage debt against them at all - nearly half Australian home owners have paid off their mortgage.
+Remember there are many properties in Australia with no mortgage debt against them at all - nearly half of Australian homeowners have paid off their mortgage.